ashoulson/VolatilePhysics/README.md

 To be Supported:
 - Raycasts

-- History Buffer with BroadPhase Support (blitting quadtree buffer)
+Wishlist:
+- Broadphase Spatial Decomposition
+- Continuous Collision Detection

 Not Supported:
 - Joints and Constraints
-- Continuous Collision Detection

 Overarching Design Goals of Volatile:
-- **Safe Repositioning.** Bodies should be able to be moved to arbitrary positions by an external process in a safe way with as much of a deterministic response as possible.
-Volatile is largely stateless -- very little is preserved between frames aside from the position and orientation of each body. *(Status: Mostly complete.)*
+- **Safe Repositioning.** Bodies and individual shapes can be moved to arbitrary positions by an external process without compromising the integrity of the physics simulation.
+Volatile is largely stateless -- very little data is preserved between frames aside from the position, orientation, and angular/linear velocity of each body.
-- **History Tracking.** Volatile should provide an efficient history buffer with a historical spatial decomposition (quadtree) structure for tasks like historical raycasts.
-This is useful for lag compensation, with built-in roll-back and roll-forward. *(Status: Implemented separately, to be integrated into Volatile.)*
 - **Individual Object Ticking.** Objects should be able to be rolled back and ticked individually without forcing a tick on the entire physics world. *(Status: Not started.)*
+- **Simplicity.** Volatile is designed to be simple to read and debug.
+Making a networked game is hard enough without worrying about physics issues.

 Caveats:
-- Volatile is designed primarily for *dynamic-static* object collisions. *Dynamic-dynamic* object collisions are difficult to synchronize over any network simulation, and while Volatile may support them, odd behavior may occur.
+- Volatile is designed primarily for *dynamic-static* object collisions. *Dynamic-dynamic* object collisions are difficult to synchronize over any network simulation, and while Volatile inherently supports them, no explicit support is given for synchronizing these collisions between peers.
-- Because Volatile is mostly stateless, it can not benefit from physics techniques like warm starting.
+- Volatile has low frame coherence compared to most physics engines because of potential network rollbacks and corrections.
+Because of this, efficient spatial decomposition techniques are non-trivial, and the engine would benefit less from caching techniques like warm starting.
 In complex systems, Volatile's convergence will be outperformed by more advanced physics solvers, but Volatile should still be sufficient for many game applications.